UAE names oil company chief to lead UN climate talks COP28 | Times Leader

 “Sultan al-Jaber has the credentials and background to lean into trends that are already on going,” said Ryan Bohl, a Mideast analyst for a risk-intelligence firm called the RANE Network.
 “Him being an oilman, I don’t think that will be that big of a risk for him.”

-The Emirates’ state-run WAM quoted al-Jaber, a climate envoy for years, as saying that it “will be a critical year in a critical decade for climate action.”
-He called for ”a pragmatic, realistic and solutions-oriented approach” to limit global warming to just 1.5 degrees Celsius (2.7 degrees Fahrenheit) by 2050. .
+The Emirates’ state-run WAM quoted al-Jaber, a 49-year-old longtime climate envoy, as calling for ”a pragmatic, realistic and solutions-oriented approach” to limit global warming to just 1.5 degrees Celsius (2.7 degrees Fahrenheit) by 2050. .

 Al-Jaber’s nomination, however, drew immediate criticism.
-Harjeet Singh, who is the head of Global Political Strategy at Climate Action Network International, said al-Jaber holding the CEO title at the state oil company posed “an unprecedented and alarming conflict of interest.”
+Harjeet Singh, who is the head of Global Political Strategy at Climate Action Network International, said al-Jaber being an oil company CEO posed “an unprecedented and alarming conflict of interest.”

 “There can be no place for polluters at a climate conference, least of all presiding over a COP,” Singh said.